Scavetta/rick_misk_temp/README.md

 some descriptions

-A colleague works on this repo, pushing changes that I don't have.
+Another colleague worked on this repo, pushing changes that I don't have.